General Inspectorate of Aviation (Romania)

 The General Inspectorate of Aviation (Inspectoratul General de Aviație - IGAv) (formerly Special Aviation Unit - Unitatea Specială de Aviație) is the Romanian Ministry of Internal Affairs's air component.
 The unit was initially established in 1948, but restructured in 1978.
 It has its overall headquarters at Aurel Vlaicu International Airport and operates five territorial flights in Bucharest, Caransebeș, Cluj-Napoca, Iași and Tulcea.
 The current General Inspector is General de flotilă aeriană Cătălin-Paul Dache.

 History

 Following the Second World War, it was decided to form an aviation structure that can serve the civil society.
-In this sense, the Air Transport Flotilla was established on 20 December 1948 at the Dudești-Cioplea airfield.
-Between 1949 and 1960, the unit was based on the Popești-Leordeni aerodrome, then it was moved to the Otopeni airport until 1973.
-From 1979 on, it is located at the Aurel Vlaicu International Airport.
+In this sense, the Air Transport Flotilla of the Ministry of Internal Affairs (Flotila Aerotransport a Ministerului Afacerilor Interne) was established on 20 December 1948 at the Dudești-Cioplea airfield.
+Between 1949 and 1960, the unit functioned under different names: Aviation Regiment, Aviation Transport Group, and Aviation Squadron.
+It was based on the Popești-Leordeni aerodrome, then it was moved to the Otopeni airport where it remained until 1973, when it was transferred from the Ministry of Internal Affairs to the Ministry of National Defence.

+On 1 August 1978, it was reestablished under the Ministry of Internal Affairs under the name of Special Aviation Unit of the Ministry of Internal Affairs (Unitatea Specială de Aviație a Ministerului de Interne).
+From 1979 on, the unit was located at the Aurel Vlaicu International Airport.
+Until 2008, the unit functioned under different names: Air Transport Flotilla, Aviation Regiment, Aviation Transport Group, Aviation Squadron, and Special Aviation Unit.

-On 1 May 2008, the unit was reorganized by establishing the Aviation Inspectorate and four special aviation units subordinate to it located in Bucharest, Cluj Napoca, Iași, and Tulcea.
+On 1 May 2008, the unit was reorganized, receiving the current name of Aviation Inspectorate and establishing four special aviation units subordinate to it located in Bucharest, Cluj Napoca, Iași, and Tulcea.
 Starting from 15 May the same year, the unit became operational.

+In August 2026, the S-70M RescEU helicopter of IGAv participated in the EU mission to extinguish wildfires at Deliblato Sands in Serbia.
+This was the first international mission of the Romanian RescEU helicopter.